SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

     ![GitHub Pull Request](./PR.png)

+> In case you still have questions: [Check out this video](https://www.youtube.com/watch?v=CBF_8eOjuc8&t=1292s) where I create an example contribution.

-> Please note that we won't merge any pull requests.
+Please note that we won't merge any pull requests.
 It is sufficient if your PR earns the green "passed" label and you entered your SAP Community ID in the pull request **after** the label was assigned.
 If everything goes well, your pull request will be closed then.

 # Challenge Rules